uc-cdis/gen3-helm/docs/external_secrets.md

 # External Secrets Operator

  "External Secrets Operator" is a tool that was created by the Kubernetes community to manage external secrets in a Kubernetes cluster.
 It allows you to fetch and sync external secret values from various external secret management systems into Kubernetes secrets.
 One of the external secret management systems it can connect to is AWS Secrets Manager.
-Secrets Manager allows for the secure storing of your secrets as well as the ability to periodically and automatically rotate your secrets.
+AWS Secrets Manager allows for the secure storing of your secrets as well as the ability to periodically and automatically rotate your secrets.

 This document will guide you through setting up the essential resources to access your secrets in AWS Secrets Manager and download the External Secrets Operator Helm chart.
 This way, you can effectively utilize your stored secrets with Helm.